felixge/fgprof/README.md

 ## How it Works

 ggprof is implemented as a background goroutine the wakes up 99 times per second and calls `runtime.GoroutineProfile`.
-This profile contains a list of all goroutines regardless of their current On/Off CPU scheduling status and their call stacks.
+This returns a list of all goroutines regardless of their current On/Off CPU scheduling status and their call stacks.

 This data is used to maintain an in-memory stack counter which gets converted to an output format understood by Brendan Gregg's [FlameGraph tool](https://github.com/brendangregg/FlameGraph) at the end of the profiling session.